linode/docs/docs/guides/development/java/kotlin-tutorial-basics/index.md

 #### Named Parameters

-Functions that contain default parameters don’t require that you provide input to any parameter that has a value assigned.
+Functions that contain default parameters don’t require that you provide when calling the function.
 Typing the inputs in order means that you are using positional arguments.
 Each input appears in its place as part of the function call.
 When a function contains a number of parameters, it may prove inconvenient to type the inputs you don’t need to change.
 This is where positional arguments come into place.
 Consider the example function below:

     fun Howdy(name: String, timeOfDay: String = "Morning", manager: Boolean = true) {
       if (manager)